nxbt/dungeon-game/README.md

 * refactor speed and friction
 * implement deltaTime (tried to do this but there are some issues)
 * stationary characters path to where they're standing
-* player can't be pushed
+* player can't be pushed (kinematic body does not work)

 ##TODO low priority (within a month or two?):
 * continue adding procedural room decoration